jeffcarbary/tracking_app/README.md

 - Stores unique colors for each transaction category for reporting via front end and/or google sheet
 - Add transaction page supports copy / paste from text message alert
 - Email report
+- Tracking nutrional data including fiber, protein, and calories
+- Easy to use interface for adding nutrition including searchable previous entries and auto calculating values
+- Daily charts including projections and targets as well as overlaying yesterdays line on the chart for comparison
+- Reports for month and week